PXBT/ULTIMATE-UNIVERSAL-CHEATSHEET/Free Games.md

 For Android: Use the APK links in androidhacks.md.

+#PC:#

-#PC#: https://igg-games.com/ (USE ADBLOCKER, there are INAPPROPRIATE ADVERTISEMENTS)
+https://igg-games.com/ (USE ADBLOCKER, there are INAPPROPRIATE ADVERTISEMENTS)

 For steam apps: https://steamunlocked.net/ (USE ADBLOCKER, there are INAPPROPRIATE ADVERTISEMENTS)